brycewray/hugo-site/content/posts/2021/07/eleventy-vite-elite.md

 > One thing with the example theme is that it seems to use webpack.
 I find webpack hard to understand at times, so I was looking for a different approach.

-Ah, yes, [webpack](https://webpack.js.org)---that household-name-class *bundler* tool which can be both the most powerful weapon and the largest headache a web dev can encounter.
+Ah, yes, [webpack](https://webpack.js.org) --- that household-name-class *bundler* tool which can be both the most powerful weapon and the largest headache a web dev can encounter.

-Incidentally, in case you're unaware of the purpose of a bundler, here's a greatly simplified explanation.[^Zhou] A bundler works at build time for a website or web app to combine certain separate assets, like CSS or JS files, into one *bundle*---with hashed file name---per file type, references to which it then injects into the website's HTML.
+Incidentally, in case you're unaware of the purpose of a bundler, here's a greatly simplified explanation.[^Zhou] A bundler works at build time for a website or web app to combine certain separate assets, like CSS or JS files, into one *bundle* --- with hashed file name --- per file type, references to which it then injects into the website's HTML.
 That's trickier than it sounds because the bundler also automatically reconciles any conflicts among variables in the multiple JS files.
 The bundling process helps the website's performance because it can deliver the same content in fewer downloadable files.

 [^Zhou]: I would also refer you, as I've done before, to Victor Zhou's "[Why Webpack? (or, How Not to Serve JavaScript)](https://victorzhou.com/blog/why-you-should-use-webpack/)," which covers the subject well, albeit from an early-2019 and highly webpack-centric perspective.